Streaming, cable & SLING terms to know

 Transaction-based video on-demand (TVOD) is the model generally used for rentals and other similar Pay-Per-View content.
 As opposed to SVOD, which allows users to watch an unlimited amount of content for a set fee, TVOD fees are directly related to the content that the user has selected.
 Google Play is a good example of a TVOD service.

 The term WiFi refers to a wireless networking technology that allows various devices within a network area to use the same internet connection.
 Streaming relies on WiFi to provide an internet connection for the wireless delivery of content.
 WiFi networks operate on a wide range of speeds, so make sure that your WiFi connection is strong enough to support your streaming needs for a high quality experience.

 Available to new customers upon account activation.
-One offer per customer.
-Must provide an email address and credit card.
-After 1 mo., you will be billed for Sling monthly at the everyday price unless you go online to cancel.
+One per customer.
+Must provide email address and credit card.
+Trial will end on the date that is 3 days following account activation or upon cancellation if subscription is cancelled prior to this date.
 Your account will be authorized to receive programming upon your first login.

 Cancel on Sling.com or visit help.sling.com to contact us.
 Programming fees are charged monthly in advance and no credits or refunds will be issued for partial or prepaid months after cancellation.